BoletoSimples/boletosimples-csharp/README.md

         }
     }

-    // Como Obter as informação do usuário public async Task GetUserInfo()
+    // Obter as informação do usuário
+    public async Task GetUserInfo()
     {
         var client = new BoletoSimplesClient();